Why We’re Out of Time

 On reflection, I’ve been stunned by the speed and seeming abruptness of these recent changes.
 My sense is that this isn’t natural, even allowing for the festering hatred being fomented by media and our “leaders”.
 It seems that peoples’ spirits have been hollowed out.
 Why now?

 My theory is that God has said “enough!”, and what we’re seeing are His judgements on this society that abandoned Him gradually over the past 50-100 years.
 In the Bible, God’s judgements are typically long in coming relative to the incipience of majority apostasy, but when they come they are devastating, and they last a long time.
 Babylon invaded and destroyed Judah, killed thousands, and exiled the Israelites for 70 years.
+But it was another 656 years until he ultimately eradicated Israel for their apostasy.

 If this is, in fact, God’s judgement, He may not use a national adversary (China, Iran, Russia) to discipline us.
 But what He could well do is simply let us suffer in what we’ve made, and continue to make, of things.
 What could that look like?
-How about your grandchildren involved in pedophilia rings; euthanizing seniors and the sick who place huge financial burdens on the younger generations; the elimination, by government edict, of the worship of God; the hiring of increasingly disturbed and incompetent teachers by the public schools system based on their ideology, not ability, the bond market sniffing out that the US will never pay back its debts (and the subsequent financial catastrophe), etc. And, of course, there are always the natural disasters that could be used: wildfires, hurricanes, devastating earthquakes, Yellowstone blowing up.
+How about your grandchildren involved in pedophilia rings; euthanizing seniors and the sick who place huge financial burdens on the younger generations; the elimination, by government edict, of the worship of God; the hiring of increasingly disturbed and incompetent teachers by the public school system based on their ideology, not ability, the bond market sniffing out that the US will never pay back its debts (and the subsequent financial catastrophe), etc. And, of course, there are always the natural disasters that could be used: wildfires, hurricanes, devastating earthquakes, Yellowstone blowing up.
 The possibilities are endless.
 Cheery stuff.

 Some, perhaps most of you, will recoil at the notion that God doesn’t see our issues the way we see them.
 Some, perhaps most, don’t even acknowledge the existence of God, and so you could care less what people that do think.